-Sources: Statistics of the Federal Public Service Social Integration, anti-Poverty Policy, Social Economy and Federal Urban Policy.
+Sources: Statistics of the Federal Public Service Social Integration, anti-Poverty Policy, Social Economy and Federal Urban Policy (2011).

-Table 70 shows that under the full-take up assumption, income support is severely overestimated.
-The number of nuclear families that are eligible is more than 2.5 times higher than the number of nuclear families that are actually making use of it (comparison to the administrative data for regular income support only).
-Concerning the total expenditure, this is 4 times higher when simulated by EUROMOD.
+Table 73 shows that under the full-take up assumption, income support is severely overestimated.
+The number of nuclear families that are eligible as well as total expenditure are 50 to almost 100% times higher than the official expenditure and the number of nuclear families that are actually making use of it (comparison to the administrative data for regular income support only).
 This suggests (a) a strong overestimation by EUROMOD (as we cannot simulate the eligibility results based on the detailed means-test as performed by the local welfare centres) and (b) strong non-take up effects.
 The finding of severe non-take up is in line with existent literature on non-take up of social assistance benefits.